-From FY 2001-02 to FY 2010-11, Medicaid caseloads increased by over 55%.
-Since that peak, caseloads declined by 13% until the recent increase in caseloads driven by the pandemic and associated federal prohibition on closing Medicaid cases.
-Medicaid caseloads had tracked more closely to the state's poverty rate than the state's unemployment rate.
+Since the beginning pandemic and associated federal prohibition on closing Medicaid cases Medicaid caseloads increased by over 18.6%.
+Prior to the pandemic, Medicaid caseloads had tracked more closely to the state's poverty rate than the state's unemployment rate.